 This post may contain affiliate links which won’t change your price but will share some commission.

 Meat Pierogi is an absolute staple in Polish cuisine.
-For the filling, you can use up meat from a broth, or you can use up your leftover turkey, or you could just cook some pork, chicken, or beef for the filling of this pierogi (I’ll show you how).
-If you want to just see the recipe itself, then please use the ‘Jump to Recipe’ button above.
+For the filling, you can use up meat from a broth, or you can use up your leftover turkey, or you could cook some pork, chicken, or beef for the filling of this pierogi (I’ll show you how).
+If you want just to see the recipe itself, then please use the ‘Jump to Recipe’ button above.

 Pierogi from Chicken Broth Meat

 For anyone who grew up in a communist country, it’s not a surprise that food was scarce.
-You couldn’t just simply go to the supermarket and get whatever you wanted.
+You couldn’t just go to the supermarket and get whatever you wanted.
 Chicken or pieces of beef were a commodity.

-Therefore, once someone was able to get a chicken or beef and make a Sunday chicken soup (Rosol, which is different than American chicken soup as it is clear like a broth), they’d often just use that meat and some of the veggies to make a filling for pierogi.
+Therefore, once someone was able to get a chicken or beef and make a Sunday chicken soup (Rosol, which is different than American chicken soup as it is clear like a broth), they’d often use that meat and some of the veggies to make a filling for pierogi.
 Nothing was ever wasted.

 Pierogi from Leftover Turkey

 Like most of you, we always end up with a lot of turkey leftovers.
-Typically, I repurpose this meat to make dishes like Turkey Soup, my famous Turkey Sandwich, and occasionally a Spanish Rice.
+Typically, I repurpose this meat to make dishes like Turkey Soup, my famous Turkey Sandwich, and occasionally Spanish Rice.

-The answer is very simple: take a piece of meat (either chicken or pork or beef, or a combination of them) and add some carrots and celery; then add to a broth and cook until the meat and the veggies are soft.
+The answer is simple: take a piece of meat (either chicken or pork or beef, or a combination of them) and add some carrots and celery; then add to a broth and cook until the meat and the veggies are soft.

-To Recap, Here’s what you need to make Meat Pierogi:
+Here’s what you need to make Meat Pierogi:

 How to make these pierogi